 Federal Supplemental Education Opportunity Grant (SEOG)

-Iona College awards this federal grant to students with exceptional need who are eligible to receive a Pell Grant.
+Iona University awards this federal grant to students with exceptional need who are eligible to receive a Pell Grant.

 Federal Work Study Program (FWSP)

 FWSP is a federally sponsored work program.
 If you are awarded an FWSP award and you wish to be considered for this program, you should review the available jobs on-line.
 A link to these jobs can be found on the SFS website, as well as step-by-step instructions that need to be completed for hiring and receipt of payment.
 The money you receive is in the form of a paycheck or direct deposit for work performed, and therefore cannot be used in advance as a credit to tuition charges.

 This is a loan that is made available to you from the Department of Education and guaranteed by the federal government.
 The maximum loan is $3,500 per year for freshmen, $4,500 per year for sophomores, $5,500 per year for juniors and seniors.
 Graduate students are not eligible to receive subsidized loans.
 No interest will accrue while you remain enrolled at least half-time.
 Repayment begins six months after graduation from school or if you drop below half-time enrollment.